Special blog by UW's Director of Basketball Operations Joe Robinson.

 Please join Jacqueline Boscacci as she chronicles all the action from

-Saturday's matchup between the No. 10-ranked Wisconsin women's hockey
+Friday's matchup between the No. 10-ranked Wisconsin women's hockey

 team and Ohio State with the rinkside blog.
-The Badgers are trying to

 Since the Badgers lost forward Jon Leuer to a wrist injury on Jan.
 9th, they have needed a lift from other sources.
 Much has been made of the contributions from UW's guard trio -- Trevon Hughes, Jason Bohannon and Jordan Taylor -- but power forward Keaton Nankivil's emergence might be equally as important.